Lafayette Leopards football: Frank Tavani era (2000–2016)

-John Garrett era (2016–present)
+John Garrett era (2016–2021)

 On December 21, 2016, former NFL assistant and college football assistant coach John Garrett (brother of Jason Garrett, then head coach of the Dallas Cowboys) was named the new Lafayette head football coach.
+Garrett was fired on November 22, 2021, following the 10–17 loss to Lehigh on November 20.

+John Troxell era (2022-present)

+On December 14, 2021, Lafayette hired its alumnus, John Troxell who most recently served 16 seasons at Franklin & Marshall.

 Conference affiliations

 Lafayette has been both an independent and affiliated with two conferences.